Major v. Deputy Head (Department of Fisheries and Oceans)

 II.
 Summary of the evidence

-7 The employer called six witnesses, Jean-Guy Morrison, field supervisor in the Grande-Rivière district; Stéphane Boulay, fishery officer and acting supervisor in the Grande-Rivière district; Marcel Picard, chief, enforcement operations, whose office was in Québec, and who was responsible for the Northern Quebec sector; Jean-François Sylvestre, conservation and protection area chief for the Gaspé-Lower St. Lawrence Area; John Chouinard, director, conservation and protection program for the Quebec Region; and Richard Nadeau, director general, Quebec Region.
+7 The employer called six witnesses: Jean-Guy Morrison, field supervisor in the Grande-Rivière district; Stéphane Boulay, fishery officer and acting supervisor in the Grande-Rivière district; Marcel Picard, chief, enforcement operations, whose office was in Quebec City, and who was responsible for the Northern Quebec sector; Jean-François Sylvestre, conservation and protection area chief for the Gaspé-Lower St. Lawrence Area; John Chouinard, director, conservation and protection program for the Quebec Region; and Richard Nadeau, director general, Quebec Region.
 The grievor testified on her own behalf.

 8 It is best to begin by describing the employer’s perception of the situation at the Grande-Rivière office, as indicated in the following excerpt from the response to the grievor’s three grievances at the third level of the grievance process, dated September 5, 2013: